 When the download is complete click on the file to install and follow all the prompts to install Wamp just like any other .exe file.

 For a detailed installation of WampServer, you can check the WampServer forum.
-Detailed installation of WampServer is beyond the scope for this tutorial.
+Detailed installation of WampServer is beyond the scope of this tutorial.

 Starting and Testing WampServer